 12. Talking to the wrong audience

-Did you know that two-thirds of Brits hate when companies use slang in their marketing?
-The most hated word?
-Bae.
+Did you know that two-thirds of Brits hate it when companies use slang in their marketing?
+Businesses need to seize the chance to communicate authentically. #YOLO, right?

 13. Greedy form fields

 If your B2B business uses Hubspot, even better.
-You can set up a smart landing page form with progressive fields, so that each time a lead converts on one of your offers, you learn something new about them.
+You can set up a page form with progressive fields, so that each time a lead converts on one of your offers, you learn something new about them.

 14. It’s ‘book a meeting’, or death!